rf2485/camcan_scd_dMRI_paper/README.md

 - MatLab \>= 2023a with Image Processing Toolbox

-Scripts with .sbatch extensions are written for submission to a SLURM batch processing system on a HPC.
+Scripts with .sbatch extensions are written for submission to a SLURM batch processing system on an HPC.
 It is highly recommended to conduct this analysis on an HPC.
 Scripts with .sh extensions are written for Mate Desktop and can be run with either bash or zsh.
 Scripts with .zsh extensions can only be run with zsh.